-Publications from Kansas State University are available at www.ksre.ksu.edu
+Publications from Kansas State University are available at bookstore.ksre.ksu.edu

-Publications are reviewed or revised annually by appropriate faculty to reflect current research and practice.
 Date shown is that of publication or last revision.
 Contents of this publication may be freely reproduced for educational purposes.
 All other rights reserved.
-In each case, credit Amy Sollock, 4-H Project Selection Guide, Kansas State University, October 2021.
+In each case, credit Army Sollock, 4-H Project Selection Guide, Kansas State University, October 2023.